DOCTOR OF MINISTRY

 Doctor of Ministry | D.Min.

-The Doctor of Ministry program focuses on reaching the unreached in a secular age from a Lutheran perspective.
+The online Doctor of Ministry program focuses on reaching the unreached in a secular age from a Lutheran perspective.
 Students are pastors with at least three years continuous experience who want to deepen their perspectives and hone their strategies for the church’s apologetic, evangelistic and catechetical tasks.
 The program requires 30 credit hours of work, including two independent projects and a final project or thesis.

 Zero Student Debt